 top of page

-Is the to Call Love one another a Call for Equality?
+Is the to Call Love One Another a Call for Equality?

-In thinking about the meaning of 'love one another', I realized that love is about serving and putting the other person’s concerns first.
-It also means the other person serving you first; loving one another and serving one another is mutual.
-It is the opposite of commanding, giving orders, or being authoritarian or patriarchal.
+Loving one another and serving one another is mutual.
+It is the opposite of domineering, commanding, giving orders, or being authoritarian or patriarchal.
 The very call for us to love one another is a call for the equality of women and men.

+But that's not the way it is in God's kingdom.
 Jesus compares himself to the rulers of the world, who exercise power and authority over others.
 He says this is not the way for his followers to behave.
 He calls each of us to serve others, for even Jesus did not come to be served, but to serve and give his life for others (Mark 10:42-45).

 After Jesus humbled himself by washing his disciple's feet, he explained the meaning behind his actions.
 “Do you understand what I have just done for you?.....I have set an example for you so that you will do just what I have done for you.”
 (John 13:12-17).
 Jesus was setting an example to show his followers to love one another by humbly serving one another.